gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ### Overwriting Kubernetes Namespace

-Additionally, Kubernetes namespace can be overwritten on `.gitlab-ci.yml` file, by using the variable `KUBERNETES_NAMESPACE_OVERWRITE`, for instance:
+Additionally, Kubernetes namespace can be overwritten on `.gitlab-ci.yml` file, by using the variable `KUBERNETES_NAMESPACE_OVERWRITE`.

+This approach allow you to create an new isolated namespace dedicated for CI purposes, and deploy a custom set of pods.
+The `Pods` spawned by the runner will take place on the overwritten namespace, for simple and straight forward access between container during the CI stages.

 ``` yaml
 variables:
   KUBERNETES_NAMESPACE_OVERWRITE: ci-${CI_BUILD_REF_NAME}
 ```

-Furthermore, to ensure only designated namespaces will be used during CI runs, inform the configuration `namespace_overwrite_allowed` with proper regular expression, when empty it's not allowed to overwrite configured `namespace`.
+Furthermore, to ensure only designated namespaces will be used during CI runs, inform the configuration `namespace_overwrite_allowed` with proper regular expression, when empty the overwrite behaviour is disabled.

 ## Define keywords in the config toml